Binary-Programmer/Moulton-Scalable-Menus/MenuComponents.md

 Row weights and column weights can be used to increase the size of specific rows or columns in the grid.
 By default, all rows and columns have a weight of 1.0.
 A row with a weight of 2.0 would have double the height of a row with a width of 1.0.
 Similarly, a column with a weight of 0.5 would have half the width of a column with a weight of 1.0.

 ### Virtual Space
 Virtual space is a powerful concept where components exist within the menu design but are not necessarily visible to the user.
 An example of a component with virtual space is a small text box that holds many lines of text, but only the lines directly adjacent to where the user is entering data is visible.
 Components that use virtual space commonly use scroll bars to give the user access to the whole structure.
-The generic `moulton.scalable.containers.Panel` does not allow for virtual space, but the classes and subclasses of `moulton.scalable.containers.PanelPlus`, `moulton.scalable.texts.TextBox`, and `moulton.scalable.texts.TextHistory` do.
+The generic `moulton.scalable.containers.Panel` does not allow for virtual space, but the classes and subclasses of `moulton.scalable.containers.VirtualPanel`, `moulton.scalable.texts.TextBox`, and `moulton.scalable.texts.TextHistory` do.

 ## Components
 Now that it has broadly been explained how the components work, an overview of component types available for use is given.